Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: Experiments

 \subsection{Implementation Details}

-The height and width of the input image are 32 and 128 by re-sizing text images and we apply image augmentation methods \cite{lyu2018mask, Yu_2020_CVPR_SRN, ABINet} such as rotation, color jittering, and noise injection.
+The height and width of the input image are 32 and 128 by re-sizing text images and we apply image augmentation methods \cite{ABINet,lyu2018mask,Yu_2020_CVPR_SRN} such as rotation, color jittering, and noise injection.
 The number of character classes is 37; 10 for digits, 26 for alphabets, and a single padding token.

+We borrow the network structures of the visual feature extractor, seed text generator, and language model from ABINet~\cite{ABINet}.
 We set the feature dimension, $D$, as 512 and the maximum length of the sequence, $T$, as 25.
-For all FE modules, we use 2 Transformer blocks with 8 heads and a hidden size of 512.
+For the multi-modal transformer, we use 2 Transformer blocks with 8 heads and a hidden size of 512.
 The iteration number $M$ is set to 3 unless otherwise specified.
+We fixed the number of visual features mask, $K$, as 10.

 We adopt the code from ABINet\footnote{https://github.com/FangShancheng/ABINet}, and keep the experiment configuration.
 We use a pre-trained visual feature extractor and a pre-trained language model, which are provided by~\cite{ABINet}.
 We use 4 NVIDIA GeForce RTX 3090 GPUs to train our models with batch size of 384.
 We used Adam~\cite{Adam} optimizer of initial learning rate $10^{-4}$, and the learning rate is decayed to $10^{-5}$ after six epochs.